MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/linux-dwarf-symbols.md

 # Linux symbols and sources

 This article describes how WinDbg supports standard Linux symbols and sources.
-Support for debugging on Linux requires WinDbg version TBD 1.2303.30001.1 or above.
+Support for debugging on Linux requires WinDbg version 1.2402.24001.0 or above.

 ## DebugInfoD symbol servers